 We now have enough information to provide a quotation for the design and 3D print of the items.
 As with all of our quotations, we explain to the client that as long as the scope of the project does not change, the quotation will be the maximum amount we will charge.
-If we can make time savings or can 3D print them more cost effectively we will pass these saving onto them.
+If we can make time savings or can 3D print them more cost-effectively we will pass these savings onto them.

 Design Time: Create a 3D Cad model from clients graphic